cs4224g/supplier/README.md

 cockroach sql --insecure --host=192.168.51.3:26357 --file ./import_data.sql
 ```

-* Note that port number needs to be kept at 9001 as the port number is hardcoded into import_data.sql

 ### Running transactions
 * To run a client transaction, use the following command: